 136. Young badger cub injured, Funtington Road, SW took to Alphapet

-137. Young sparrowhawk caught in tree hanging there, Hurstpierpoint, Contacted E
+137. Young sparrowhawk caught in tree hanging there, Hurstpierpoint, contacted E Sussex Animal ambulance.

 138. Hedgehog only 3 inches long, Shipley out in day, Katherine Collected.